aminmarashi/blog-old/_posts/how-to-compile-chef-from-source.md

 tags: [How-to]
 ---

-In this blog post, we will see how Chef can be built from source code.
-This is useful when you want to install Chef on a distro or machine which is not supported by default.
-Which is true for most ARM processors at the time of writing this.
+`ARM` machines can be cheaper alternatives to `X86_64` instances either running on bare metal (e.g. on Raspberyy Pi) or in cloud.

+They are becoming more and more popular and they're making their way into the consumer electronic.

+Chef is a popular `infrastructure-as-a-code` tool, which you can install to remotely or locally manage your servers.

+In this post you can find how to build your favorite version of Chef for ARM.

+> At the time of writing this article the most recent versions of Chef are available to download for ARM but not for all Linux distributions, namely Debian.

 ## Compiling Ruby

-**Note:** You can skip this step and go directly to [Compiling Chef](#compiling-chef) if your distro already has a suitable ruby version.
-In my case, the version was too old for the Chef build to work.

 The <a href="https://github.com/ruby/ruby#git" target="_blank">Ruby GitHub
 page</a> is very helpful when it comes to compiling Ruby from source code.

+> You can skip this step and go directly to [Compiling Chef](#compiling-chef) if your distro already has a suitable ruby version available.
+In my case, the version was too old for the Chef build to work.

 The building process is as easy as: